-Introduction to Humanities
+Introduction to Arts and Arts and Humanities 1 course

-Music Theory for Non-Majors
+Non-Majors

 An introduction to the basic structures, terminology, and analysis methods for tonal music including scales, harmony, form, and simple composition.
 Not open to students in the School of Music.